-Psychonauts 2 has launched only a handful of weeks ago to near-universal acclaim, with gamers and critics all over the world praising the game for its whimsical writing, brilliant visual design, and engaging story.
-Exputer’s own Huzaifah Durrani showered the game with praise in his review, ending his review by saying
+Psychonauts 2 was an instant-hit with gamers and critics all over the world praising the game for its whimsical writing, brilliant visual design, and engaging story.
+If you thoroughly enjoyed the game then it’s worth checking out some other games like Psychonauts 2.

 Games like Psychonauts 2

 Microsoft has hit a major home run with Psychonauts 2 and while all of us wait to see what sort of bizarre, entertaining world Double Fine is going to present to us next, there are many other games that capture a similar sense of wonder and charm as the Psychonauts games in their own ways.
 If you’ve finished it and are feeling the touch of that sweet void, consider checking out these 6 games like Psychonauts 2.

 Definitely not the last Lucasarts game that you’re going to see on this list.
 Grim Fandango is an old adventure game from 1998.
 This was back when Double Fine was still merged with Lucasarts and made Point-and-click adventure games and while Day of The Tentacle, Full Throttle, and Monkey Island are all great games.